Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 Cold clammy sweat, low blood pressure.

-All the symptoms of food poisoning are often the only information that helps to make a diagnosis, since children cannot explain their complaints, and in adults, due to the severity of the condition, it is sometimes difficult to collect an anamnesis.
-Changes in vomiting (frequency, type and amount of vomit), feces (blood impurities, color, smell, consistency, stool frequency), temperature reaction are the main signs that must be carefully observed, analyzed, and based on them in the first hours of poisoning a diagnosis is made.
+All the symptoms of food poisoning are often the only information that helps make a diagnosis, since children cannot explain their complaints, and in adults, due to the severity of the condition, it is sometimes difficult to collect an anamnesis.
+Changes in vomiting (frequency, type and amount of vomit), feces (blood impurities, color, smell, consistency, frequency of stool), temperature reaction - these are the main signs that must be carefully observed, analyzed, and based on them in the first hours of poisoning a diagnosis is made.

 Visual impairment (diplopia or complete loss);